Using Relay with a Network Filter

 There are several ways to accomplish this, with a Lightspeed Systems Rocket Web Filter or another filter:

-- You can place the Chromebooks in an unfiltered network, such as a guest network or a DMZ.
+- You can place your devices in an unfiltered network, such as a guest network or a DMZ.

-- You can set an IP range for the Chromebooks and put those IPs into an Allow All policy.
+- You can set an IP range for these devices and put those IPs into an Allow All policy.

-- You can apply an Allow All policy to your Chromebook users and use the Lightspeed Systems User Extension for Chrome to seamlessly identify which users get this policy.
+- You can apply an Allow All policy to your devices and use the Lightspeed Systems User Agent to seamlessly identify which users get this policy.
 (Note: If students log into PCs or other operating systems with their Google IDs, use User Identification Priority feature in the Rocket to check for those other OS auth methods first.)

-Either of these options will ensure that your Chromebooks are not filtered by the Rocket so they can be filtered and reported on by Relay.
+Either of these options will ensure that your devices are not filtered by the Rocket so they can be filtered and reported on by Relay.

 If you want to use Relay AND your network filter:

-While you can use Relay along with a network filter, you should remove other Chrome extension-based filters before using Relay.
+While you can use Relay along with a network filter, you should remove any other agent-based filters before using Relay.
 Otherwise, the two extensions may create redirect issues and other conflicts.

-If you want to use Relay on Chromebooks that are on a filtered school network, you need to ensure that the URLs required for Relay are unblocked by the filter.
+If you want to use Relay on devices that are on a filtered school network, you need to ensure that the URLs required for Relay are unblocked by the filter.

 Unblocking these URLs will ensure that Relay can connect to our cloud services.
 When devices are on the filtered school network, they will be filtered by both Relay and the Web Filter.
 When devices are off the school network, they will be filtered by just Relay.